Adding closed captions to your livestream through speech-to-text with correction

 Closed captions resulting from speech-to-text conversion can be automatically translated into other languages.
-They can also be combined with audio translations through remote simultaneous interpretation in the same livestream.
+They can also be combined with audio translations through remote simultaneous interpretation in the same live stream.

-Delay of a livestream with speech-to-text
+Delay of a live stream with speech-to-text

-The livestream is delivered using the standard HTTP Live Streaming (HLS) protocol.
+The live stream is delivered using the standard HTTP Live Streaming (HLS) protocol.
 Clevercast uses adaptive streaming to guarantee smooth streaming in the best possible quality on any device at any time.
 Using a third-party player is possible, but you would lose player features like event status switching, player countdown and messages, failover..

-Creating a livestream with (multilingual) closed captions via speech-to-text
+Creating a live stream with (multilingual) closed captions via speech-to-text

-When you want to start streaming, set the event in Clevercast to preview and start broadcasting.
-Given the delay, it will take a while for the stream to appear in the preview player.
+and start broadcasting.
+Given the delay, it will take some time for the stream to appear in the preview player.
 When the stream appears, you can use the CC menu in the preview player to see the closed captions.

 To make the livestream available to your viewers in the embedded player, follow our basic event flow.